This site uses cookies

 In addition:

-• The Chief Executive has the delegated authority necessary to enable him to perform his responsibilities under Financial Regulations and Contract Standing Orders; and
+• The Chief Executive has the delegated authority necessary to enable them to perform their responsibilities under Financial Regulations and Contract Standing Orders; and

 ID Item